Screen Shot 2021 05 19 at 11 27 08 AM

 Omar Wasow

 In 1999, as a result of his active participation in a number of social issues, particularly the charter school movement, Omar was selected to be a fellow in the Rockefeller Foundation’s Next Generation Leadership program.
 In fall 2003, Omar helped co-found a K-8 charter school in his hometown of Brooklyn.
 In 2007, in recognition of the promise of his academic research, the National Science Foundation selected him for a Graduate Research Fellowship.
 Most recently, the Aspen Institute selected him for the Henry Crown Fellowship.
-He received a PhD in African American studies, an MA in Government and an MA in Statistics from Harvard University.
+He received a PhD in African American Studies, an MA in Government and an MA in Statistics from Harvard University.
 He received his BA from Stanford University.
-He can be reached on Twitter @owasow.
+He can be reached on Twitter @owasow or owasow-at-gmail-dot-com.

 By Omar Wasow: